Testing options and to-dos in the event of an infection

 - Hotel guests can also have a PCR test performed directly in the hotel via the service DeliveryTest.
 Trained couriers collect the samples.

-- The Hotel Sacher, the Palais Hansen Kempinski and the Hotel Park Hyatt offer their guests the possibility to get tested for COVID-19 (rapid PCR test or antigen test) in the hotel.
+- The Hotel Sacher and the Palais Hansen Kempinski offer their guests the possibility to get tested for COVID-19 (rapid PCR test or antigen test) in the hotel.
 For more information, please refer to the websites of the hotels or contact them directly.

 COVID-19 tests in Vienna